On this page:

 For caravan park residents, all repairs are your responsibility, but if the resident caused the damage, you can ask them to arrange or pay for repairs.

-The law distinguishes between urgent and non-urgent repairs, and caravan park owners and residents must follow different processes for each.
+The law distinguishes between urgent and non-urgent repairs, and park operators and residents must follow different processes for each.